recyclejs/recycle/README.md

 If you are using Redux,
 Recycle component can also be used as a container (an alternative to Redux `connect`).

-Advantage of this approach is full controll over component rerendering (components will not be *forceUpdated* when state changes).
+Advantage of this approach is that you have full controll over component rerendering (components will not be *forceUpdated* "from the outside" like in redux `connect`).

 Also, you can listen for a specific part of the state and update your component only if the state is changed.